-Multifunction ovens have an oven fan and oven fan element, as well as two extra heating elements.
-One element is in the top of the oven and the second is under the oven base.
-Take care to avoid touching the top element and element deflector when placing or removing items from the oven.
+As well as the oven fan and fan element, multifunction ovens are fitted with two extra heating elements, one visible in the top of the oven and the second under the oven base.
+Take care to avoid touching the top element and element deflector when placing or removing items from the ovens.

-The multi-function oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
+The multifunction oven has 3 main cooking functions: fan, fan assisted and conventional cooking.
 These functions should be used to complete most of your cooking.